jsdelivrbot/Java9/Presentation/slides.md

     incremental: true
 ---

-## Java 9 and Interface overused
+## Java 9
+## Interface overusing
 ---
 ## Agenda
 1. Java 9
-2. Interface Usage
+2. Interface Overusing

 ---
 ## Java 9

 1. Jshell  <!-- .element: class="fragment" -->
-2. Jlink  <!-- .element: class="fragment" -->
+1. Modules (Jigsaw) <!-- .element: class="fragment" -->
-3. Modules <!-- .element: class="fragment" -->
+1. Jlink  <!-- .element: class="fragment" -->
 ---

 ## Jshell Demo
 Project Kulla (REPL) Read-eval-Print Loop

 ---
+## Modules
+ Before go into details let's remind few things
+ * Package  <!-- .element: class="fragment" -->
+ * Classpath   <!-- .element: class="fragment" -->
+ * Jar  <!-- .element: class="fragment" -->
+---

+## Package definition
+* Package is a namespace that organizes a set of related classes and interfaces.

+    Conceptually you can think of packages as being similar to different folders on your computer

+---

-## Remind what is classpath
+## What is classpath
 Classpath is a parameter in the Java Virtual Machine or the Java compiler that specifies the location of user-defined classes and packages.

 ---
+## Jar

+JAR stands for Java ARchive.
+It's a file format based on the popular ZIP file format and is used for aggregating many files into one.

+---

-##Sample old app
+## Sample old app

 <table class="wikitable" style="font-size:90%">
 <tbody><tr>